-By Daniel Janeway.
-Last Updated 16th June 2022.
+By Cat Mulligan.
+Last Updated 11th October 2023.
 In this online guide, we are going to look at how to prove a personal injury claim.
 Depending on the circumstances of your claim, different types of evidence would be appropriate for showing how an accident happened and demonstrating how it affected you.

 We will cover the evidence that you could use to support your claim in this guide.
 After reading, you should have a general understanding of how a No Win No Fee accident solicitor could help you pursue your personal injury claim.

 If you do need more help or questions answered after reading this guide, please call and speak with one of our claim advisors.
 They will have the answers for you and can offer you more free legal advice on starting a claim.
 You can get in touch by:

 - Calling 0800 408 7825

 - Filling out our contact form